osanstrong/arfc.github.io/manual/guides/dualboot.md

 4. Open VirtualBox
 5. Following the [instructions on the VirtualBox site](https://www.virtualbox.org/manual/UserManual.html#gui-createvm) to create a linux virtual machine using the Ubuntu image file you downloaded in step 2.
 6. Now you have a fully functional Ubuntu operating system that you can open as an application while booted into your Windows operating system.

+### Obstacles and Challenges

+_Caution_:
+New Windows computers with Intel 9th Generation (or higher) CPUs use "Rapid Storage Technology" which must be disabled before installing your chosen Linux distribution.
+This process is non-trivial and users are warned that there is a risk of data loss.
+Consider using alternatives to dual booting.
+If you are determined to dual boot, there is a [video tutorial](https://www.youtube.com/watch?v=2uXgbF3P2F8&ab_channel=VincentT) that walks you through the steps.